-While patients and patient groups and some clinical experts have identified disopyramide as an important later-line medical therapy for HOCM and an important comparator for mavacamten, 36 it has not been studied in high-quality randomized trials, either against placebo or against mavacamten, limiting the ability to make direct or indirect comparisons of the agents.
-The largest retrospective multicenter analysis reports treatment effects for disopyramide among patients who did not have major interventions such as dual-chamber pacing or septal reduction therapy.29 In addition, patients who received major interventions did not have improvement with disopyramide before receiving interventions.
+While patients and patient groups and some clinical experts have identified disopyramide as an important later-line medical therapy for HOCM and an important comparator for mavacamten,35 it has not been studied in high-quality randomized trials, either against placebo or against mavacamten, limiting the ability to make direct or indirect comparisons of the agents.
+The largest retrospective multicenter analysis reports treatment effects for disopyramide among patients who did not have major interventions such as dual-chamber pacing or septal reduction therapy.26 In addition, patients who received major interventions did not have improvement with disopyramide before receiving interventions.
 As such, the reported treatment effect among patients who did not receive interventions is larger than the actual treatment effect among all patients.
 In addition, this analysis reports changes in symptoms as measured by NYHA class when patients initially presented for evaluation at a specialized HCM center (rather than immediately before starting disopyramide).
 Both of these effects likely exaggerate the reported efficacy of disopyramide in this analysis although the direction of bias is uncertain.
 Furthermore, patients enrolled in this retrospective, real-world analysis at four referral centers likely differ from patients enrolled in EXPLORER.
-These issues pose problems for the comparison of mavacamten to disopyramide.36
+These issues pose problems for the comparison of mavacamten to disopyramide.35 Furthermore, longacting disopyramide suffers from a drug shortage and in real-world practice, few patients are actually taking disopyramide.36

-There are also not randomized data comparing surgical myectomy to septal ablation or comparing either type of septal reduction therapy to mavacamten.
-An ongoing randomized trial is examining whether mavacamten can reduce the need for septal reduction procedures,14 but this does not directly assess the relative benefits of mavacamten and such procedures.
+There are also no randomized data comparing surgical myectomy to septal ablation or comparing either type of septal reduction therapy to mavacamten.
+An ongoing randomized trial is examining whether mavacamten can reduce the need for septal reduction procedures,11 but this does not directly assess the relative benefits of mavacamten and such procedures.
 Even in patients who are otherwise indifferent to the varying benefits and risks of a procedure or a medication, the lack of direct randomized evidence of the procedures versus mavacamten (or the procedures vs. one another) limits the ability to make rigorous comparisons.
 Furthermore, it is unclear whether the results of septal procedures at centers of excellence, where many patient series are from, can be generalized to other centers.

-Patients treated with mavacamten who received cMRI during the trial demonstrated substantial regression in the pathological hypertrophic characteristic of this syndrome.37 However, as mentioned above, symptoms of clinical dyspnea as measured by the KCCQ dropped from week 30 at the end of the trial to baseline by week 38, after eight weeks off study medication.1 This discordance between 1) imaging results in the cMRI sub-study showing regression of hypertrophy and 2) patient-reported outcomes worsening after discontinuation of mavacamten raise concerns about the adequacy of imaging findings as surrogate outcomes.
+Patients treated with mavacamten who received cMRI during the trial demonstrated substantial regression in the pathological hypertrophic characteristic of this syndrome.37 However, as mentioned above, symptoms of clinical dyspnea as measured by the KCCQ dropped from week 30 at the end of the trial to baseline by week 38, after eight weeks off study medication.29 This discordance between 1) imaging results in the cMRI sub-study showing regression of hypertrophy and 2) patient-reported outcomes worsening after discontinuation of mavacamten raise concerns about the adequacy of imaging findings as surrogate outcomes.
 Furthermore, if any recurrence of hypertrophy occurs after stopping mavacamten, the clinical implication of that recurrence is unclear.